 President von Weizsaecker has said: The German question is open as long as the Brandenburg Gate is closed.
-Today I say: As long as this gate is closed, as long as this scar of a wall is permitted to stand, it is the question of mankind itself that remains open.
+Today I say: As long as this gate is closed, as long as this scar of a wall is unt the German question above that remains open, but permitted to stand, it is the question of mankind itself, that remains open.